-(1) An aircraft shall not fly in or over Mauritius unless it bears painted on it or affixed to it, in the manner required by the law of the country in which it is registered, the nationality and registration marks required by that law.

-(2) An aircraft registered in Mauritius shall bear the marks specified in the Fourth Schedule.

-- (3) An aircraft shall not bear any mark which purports to indicate - (a) that the aircraft is registered in a country in which it is not so registered; or - (b) that the aircraft is a State aircraft of a particular country if it is not in fact such an aircraft, unless the appropriate authority of that country has sanctioned the bearing of that mark.
+- (1) An aircraft shall not fly in or over Mauritius unless it bears painted on it or affixed to it, in the manner required by the law of the country in which it is registered, the nationality and registration marks required by that law. - (2) An aircraft registered in Mauritius shall bear the marks specified in the Fourth Schedule. - (3) An aircraft shall not bear any mark which purports to indicate - - (a) that the aircraft is registered in a country in which it is not so registered; or - (b) that the aircraft is a State aircraft of a particular country if it is not in fact such an aircraft,

-PART III - AIR OPERATOR'S CERTIFICATE
+PART III - AIR OPERATOR CERTIFICATE

-11. Air operator's certificate
+11. Air operator certificate

-(1) An aircraft registered in Mauritius shall not fly for the purpose of public transport unless -

-- (a) the operator of the aircraft is the holder of an air operator certificate; and - (b) the aircraft flies in accordance with the terms of the air operator certificate.

-(2) An application for an air operator certificate shall be made in writing to the Authority and shall contain -

-- (a) particulars of the type of aircraft, which the applicant intends to operate; - (b) the description of the flight on which the applicant intends to operate his aircraft, together with details of the purpose of the flight; - (c) details regarding the management organisation, operations and maintenance arrangements in relation to the aircraft; and - (d) such other particulars as the Authority may require. - (3) Subject to paragraph (4), where the Authority is satisfied, having regard to - - (a) the applicant's previous conduct and experience;
+- (1) An aircraft registered in Mauritius shall not fly for the purpose of public transport unless - - (a) the operator of the aircraft is the holder of an air operator certificate; and - (b) the aircraft flies in accordance with the terms of the air operator certificate. - (2) An application for an air operator certificate shall be made to the Authority in such form and manner as the Authority may determine and shall - - (a) subject to paragraph (2A), be accompanied by the appropriate investigation fee specified in the Sixteenth Schedule; - (b) contain - - (i) particulars of the type of aircraft which the applicant intends to operate; - the description of the flight on which the applicant intends to operate his aircraft, together with details of the purpose of the flight; - (iii) details regarding the management organisation, maintenance arrangements and operations in relation to the aircraft; and - (iv) such other particulars as the Authority may require. - (2A) Where the number of hours required to examine an application made under paragraph (1) and relating to - - (a) an aircraft weighing or not exceeding 2 tons, is more than 36 hours; - (b) an aircraft exceeding 2 tons but less than 15 tons, is more than 360 hours; - (c) an aircraft weighing or exceeding 15 tons, is more than 480 hours, the applicant shall pay an additional investigation fee at a rate of 3,000 rupees for every additional hour.

-- (b) the applicant's equipment, organisation and staffing; - (c) the arrangements which the applicant proposes to make in relation to the maintenance of his aircraft, including the minimum equipment list refered to in regulation 24; and - (d) the applicant's flight crew, and cabin crew and dangerous goods training programmes, that the applicant is competent to secure the safe operation of aircraft of the types specified in the certificate on flights of the description and for the purposes so specified, it shall, subject to such conditions as it thinks fit to impose, grant to the applicant an air operator certificate.
+- (3) Subject to paragraph (4), where the Authority is satisfied, having regard to - - (a) the applicant's previous conduct and experience; - (b) the applicant's equipment, organisation and staffing; - (c) the arrangements which the applicant proposes to make in relation to the maintenance of his aircraft, including the minimum equipment list referred to in regulation 24; and - (d) the applicant's flight crew, cabin crew and dangerous goods training programmes, that the applicant is competent to secure the safe operation of aircraft of the types specified in the certificate on flights of the description and for the purposes so specified, it shall, subject to paragraph (3A) and on payment of the appropriate fee specified in the Sixteenth Schedule, grant the application and issue an air operator certificate to the applicant, subject to such terms and conditions as it may determine